 The company is committed to providing a safe place of work, in particular, when driving company vehicles.
 This policy will apply to all vehicles driven by company employees in pursuit of their prescribed duties.
-In addition, the commercial vehicles shall be subject to the relevant policy, with those vehicles registered with the Fleet Operators Registration Scheme (FORS).
+In addition, the commercial vehicles shall be subject to the Commercial Vehicle Handbook & Policy, with those vehicles registered with the Fleet Operators Registration Scheme (FORS).